GavinMendelGleason/blog/entries/star_wars.md

 This is telling us that we are still missing a `pilot` property for `Vehicle`.
 I missed about 10 or 15 properties in total and then I was done!

+I had to modify some brokenness in the `ttl` file too, since some properties were mispelled, and some had ranges which were inconvenient, mixing strings and integers for instance.
+But after reloading the triples I was able to do:

 ```shell
 $ terminusdb update db admin/starwars --schema=true